publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch9/schV/ptF/m__us_usc_t21_s360ccc–2.md

             (C) the sponsor of an approved designated new animal drug shall notify the Secretary of any discontinuance of the manufacture of such new animal drug at least one year before discontinuance.
 The Secretary shall terminate the designation upon such notification; and

-            (D) the designation shall terminate upon the expiration of any applicable exclusivity period under subsection (c) of this section.
+            (D) the designation shall terminate upon the expiration of any applicable exclusivity period under subsection (c).

         (4) Notice respecting the designation or termination of designation of a new animal drug shall be made available to the public.